vk-cs/docs-public/docs/en/additionals/start/help-glossary/help-glossary.md

 Each zone is isolated from failures in other availability zones.
 Placing virtual resources in multiple zones provides fault tolerance and reduces the likelihood of data loss.

+All availability zones in the Moscow region are connected into a fully redundant fiber-optic network, which provides high speed and low latency when transferring data between availability zones.

 ## Image

 The configuration and data of the virtual machine are stored as one or more files.
 These files can be used as an image to run a VM in a local environment or to create a new VM.